 Virtualization sprawl is a phenomenon that occurs when the number of virtual machines (VMs) on a network reaches a point where the administrator can no longer manage them effectively.
 Virtualization sprawl may also be referred to as virtual machine sprawl, VM sprawl or virtual server sprawl.

-Although virtual machines (VMs) are easily created, they have the same licensing, support, security and compliance issues that physical machines do.
+Ironically, virtualization sprawl can undo the consolidation benefits that make virtualization attractive and cost-effective in the first place.
+This is because while virtual machines (VMs) are easily created, they have the same licensing, support, security and compliance issues that physical machines do.
 To prevent virtualization sprawl, the administrator should define and enforce a process for the deployment of VMs and create a library of standardized VM image files.
 VMs that are being under-utilized should be archived.